maticstric/ecs235a-aes/README.md

     To run this simply run `python3 toy.py`.
 The `main` function will run the differential cryptanalysis steps outlined in the paper and print out the broken keys.
 Because this is such a simple cipher, this happens almost instantly.

-    Like with our AES cipher, there are no command line arguments.
+    There are no command line arguments.
 Instead, you can feel free to edit variables in the file directly:
     1. `SBOX` — array of nibbles (of length 16): change the SBOX for the cipher
     2. `KEY0` — nibble: change the first round key
     3. `KEY1` — nibble: change the second round key